Ernst Simon Glaser

-Ernst Simon Glaser (born 1975 in Ålesund, Norway) is a Norwegian musician (cello) and music teacher, the son of violinist Ernst Glaser (1904–79), and brother of the pianist Liv Glaser (1935–).
+Ernst Simon Glaser (born 1975) is a Norwegian musician (cello) and music teacher, the son of violinist Ernst Glaser (1904–79), and brother of the pianist Liv Glaser (1935–).

 Biography

-Glaser moved to England at the age of six years, and got his musical exams at the Royal Northern College of Music in Manchester.
-In 2002 he was awarded This year's Young Soloist by the Rikskonsertene, and he gave a remarkable debut concert at the University Concert Hall in Oslo 2003.
-He received the Debutantprisen 2004, and has been appointed as alternate solo cellist in the Trondheim Symphony Orchestra and The Norwegian Opera and Ballet for ten years, and is currently principal cellist at the Gothenburg Symphony Orchestra.
-In 2014 he started as teacher at the Norwegian Academy of Music together with the cellist Truls Mørk.
-He has toured extensively in areas like Europe and Asia, and is performing Olav Anton Thommessen among others, at Siljustøl during Festspillene i Bergen 2015.
+Glaser was born in Ålesund, Norway, and moved to England at the age of six.
+He obtained his degree in music from the Royal Northern College of Music in Manchester.
+In 2002 he was awarded This Year's Young Soloist by Concerts Norway, and had his debut concert at the University Concert Hall in Oslo in 2003.
+Glaser received the Debutantprisen in 2004, and was appointed as alternate solo cellist in the Trondheim Symphony Orchestra and the Norwegian National Opera and Ballet for ten years.
+He is currently principal cellist at the Gothenburg Symphony Orchestra.
+In 2014 he began teaching at the Norwegian Academy of Music, together with cellist Truls Mørk.
+Glaser has toured extensively in Europe and Asia, and performed Olav Anton Thommessen among others, at Siljustøl during Bergen International Festival in 2015.